billbuchanan/csn09112/week03_ns/labs/README.md

 ```

+Now edit the ‘x’ (Private) and ‘y’ (DMZ) values for your network.
 Note you need to use the VMRC console for copy-and-paste to work.
-Now edit the ‘x’ (Private) and ‘y’ (DMZ) values for your network:
+If you are using the web console, please execute the commands manually:

 ```
 set interfaces ethernet eth0 address dhcp